Air pollution causes irreparable, irreversible damage to children's health, says expert

 Kumar also said that some drastic steps need to be taken to control pollution.
 "Stubble burning is one of the major areas that should be prioritised," he said.

-Meanwhile, the pollution level in the National Capital Region (NCR), namely Noida and Gurugram, was also worrisome.
-Noida reported AQI in the 'hazardous' category at 575, while the air quality in Gurugram was at the upper end of 'severe' category at 478.
+The pollution level in the National Capital Region (NCR), namely Noida and Gurugram, was also worrisome.
+Noida reported AQI in the 'hazardous' category at 575, while the air quality in Gurugram was at the upper end of the 'severe' category at 478.
 (ANI)